Comparison

 Dropbox stores your files and generates shareable links.
 But everyone who downloads receives the exact same file.
 When that file appears on a leak site, you have no way to know which supporter shared it.

-This is the fundamental limitation of all generic file hosting: identical files for every recipient.
-You can revoke the link, but the damage is done.
-The leaker remains anonymous.
+This is the core limitation of generic file hosting: identical files for every recipient.
+You can revoke the link, but the leaker stays anonymous.

 What's the difference between file hosting and content protection?

 File hosting solves storage and delivery.
-Dropbox, Google Drive, and Mega excel at this.
-They offer reliable uploads, fast downloads, and generous storage limits.
+Dropbox, Google Drive, and Mega are good at that.

 Does InkShield replace Patreon?